 TAA benefits include:

 Each benefit has distinct eligibility requirements and must be applied for separately.
 To receive these benefits, you must file your applications or take certain actions within certain time limits.
-For example, to be eligible for any TRA benefits under a petition that is certified under the Reversion 2014 program, you must:
+For example, to be eligible for any TRA benefits under a petition that is filed on or after Jan.
+1, 2014, you must:

-- Be issued a waiver of the training program enrollment requirement by a TAA representative effective on or before the enrollment in training deadline.
+Be issued a waiver of the training program enrollment requirement by a TAA representative effective on or before the 26th week deadline.

-If you have any questions regarding this program or would like to apply for these benefits, please contact the UC Service Center at 1-888-313-7284 or visit your local Pennsylvania CareerLink® office.
+If you have any questions regarding this program or would like to apply for these benefits, please contact the UC service center at 888-313-7284 or visit your local Pennsylvania CareerLink® office.